gounselor/Teensy11/README.md

 V6 runs quite ok, you can compile you own kernel, compile the c compiler with patches, bc works, chess works.
 You can even dump / restore using /dev/mt0 disks. icheck etc works.
 You can do programming in c.
-It even runs some programsfrom 1BSD like ex, csh is possible etc.
+It even runs some programs from 1BSD like ex, csh is possible etc.

 ### Bugs and caveats